reshmabidikar/slate/source/includes/_invoice-payment.md

 * **paymentAttempts**: Only applicable when the system is configured to retry failed attempts.

-## Invoice Payment Tranaction Resource
+## Invoice Payment Transaction Resource

 The `InvoicePaymentTransaction` resource represents a payment transaction associated with a given `InvoicePayment`.
 It is identical to the `PaymentTransaction` resource except for the inclusion of the **isAdjusted** and **adjustments** attributes.
 The attributes for this resource object are: